 I often go back to a quote from Maria Montessori that I hope to incorporate into our work in the classroom this year: “Imagination does not become great until human beings, given the courage and the strength, use it to create.”

-Ms. Jane will join our full-time staff this fall serving as our Lead Elementary Teacher & Curriculum Director.
+Ms. Jane joined our full-time staff Fall 2014 serving as our Lead Elementary Teacher & Curriculum Director.

 Mrs. Ellie Ishaya